thephpleague/flysystem/v2/advanced/upgrade-to-2.0.0.md

 Flysystem V1 was released on the 19th of January in 2015.
 Since then it has maintained full backwards compatibility.
 In order to guarantee that for the years to come, some changes were needed.
-Some functionality needed to be standardized across in order to make behavior more predictable.
+Some functionality needed to be standardized in order to make behavior more predictable.
 This meant some functionality needed to be scoped down, some "accidental" features were removed.

 ### Upgrade your dependencies

 Firstly you'll need to upgrade Flysystem itself.
 You can do this by requiring `^2.0` instead of  `^1.0`.
-The same needs to be done for all the adapter too, in the same action.
+The same needs to be done for all the adapters too, in the same action.

 ## Removed functionality.